prem028/summerinternship2024_22IT127/README.md

 • Then we started with html pages for subscribe and faqs table.

-# The working Project of Smart Finance System is on my anoher repo: https://github.com/prem028/Finance-System 🚀🚀🌟🌟
+# The working Project of Smart Finance System is on my another repo: https://github.com/prem028/Finance-System 🚀🚀🌟🌟